roshaldsouza/notification-logger/README.md

-Here’s a README.md file for your project with emojis to make it more engaging:

-markdown
-Copy code
 # 🚀 Notification Logger

 A simple utility to enhance logging with desktop notifications and override `console.log` functionality for better debugging. 🎉